-1.7 Performance monitoring
+2.3 Performance monitoring

 Performance of managers is monitored against their specific performance target.
 The performance of managers against these targets is assessed formally by the TAP, who meet at least quarterly.
-As well as monitoring by the TAP, performance is reviewed by the Treasury and managers are under constant review by the appointed Investment Adviser, both of whom will report by exception to the TAP on identification of any significant issues.
+As well as monitoring by the TAP, performance is reviewed by the Treasury and Investment Management Team, and managers are under constant review by the appointed Investment Adviser, both of whom will report by exception to the TAP on identification of any significant issues.

-1.8 Investment managers are subject to challenge by the TAP, who periodically require managers to present on performance and adherence to their mandate.
+2.4 Investment managers are subject to challenge by the TAP, who periodically require managers to present on performance and adherence to their mandate.
 Managers would be expected to explain any under-performance against target, together with their plans to return to target.

-1.9 Reporting
+2.5 Reporting

 The Minister will report on the performance of both the CIF and the States' Major Funds in the Annual Accounts.
-The TAP shall produce a report, at least annually, addressed to the Minister to describe the performance and position of the States Investment Portfolio.
+The TAP shall produce a report, at least annually, addressed to the Minister to describe the performance and position of the States' Investment Portfolio.

-1.10 Independent Custodians
+2.6 Independent Custodians

-In order to safeguard States' interests and assets and to mitigate risk, independent custodians are appointed to hold investment assets, except in cases of direct local infrastructure investment, or where a custodian is appointed directly by the investment managers.
+In order to safeguard the States' interests and assets, and to mitigate risk, independent custodians are appointed to hold investment assets, except in cases of direct local infrastructure investment, or where a custodian is appointed directly by the investment managers.

-1.11 Operation of the Investment Strategy
+2.7 Operation of the Investment Strategy